 - I enjoyed The Great Gatsby, even though Fitzgerald wrote in a crooked Jewish lawyer whose emotions were portrayed literally through the movements of his nose.
 I’m used to separating bigoted art from a bigoted artist.
 But it’s one thing for me to say Gatsby is all right: I am Jewish, I haven’t suffered personally from anti-Semitism, and the book was written nearly 100 years ago.
 It’s different for me to excuse Rowling, since transphobia hurts a lot of people right now.

-- I could write essays on the issues around this series — did ya know that there are more magical creatures with speaking roles than there are people of color? — but that’s not what this blog post is about.
+- I could write essays on the issues around this series — did ya know that there are more magical creatures with speaking roles than there are people of color? — but that’s not what this blog post is about (and there are other essays out there written more eloquently than I could do).
 So I’ll just make a few more notes.
 Just a few.

 - It’s interesting that the fandom is now noticing the bigotry within this book.